-Exit file view to return to Collection view and you can see that a join field has been created in Collection 1 (Purchase Order Customer Info) that contains all the data from Collection 2 (Purchase Order Items).
+Exit Extraction view to return to Collection view and you can see that a join field has been created in Collection 1 (Purchase Order Customer Info) that contains all the data from Collection 2 (Purchase Order Items).

 Example 2: Joining a Collection to a Dataset